fctanglao/ComputerArchitectureLabs/Labs 5 & 6/README.md

-# Labs 5 & 6 - The Write-BAck (WB) Stage and MIPS Datapath
+# Labs 5 & 6 - The Write-Back (WB) Stage and MIPS Datapath

 ## Lab 5
 ## Overview